AlexiaDelorme/project-cookbook/testing/TESTING.md

 ###### Navbar for logged user

 **Test scenario:**
-- [x] Check that each following menu items display correctly when the user is logged in (and following this order): The Pâtisserie Logo, Explore, Recipes, About, Cookbook, Account, and Log Out.
+- [x] Check that the following menu items correctly display when the user is logged in (and following this order): The Pâtisserie Logo, Explore, Recipes, About, Cookbook, Account, and Log Out.
 - [x] Click on `Account`, it should take the user to a personalized account dashboard.
 - [x] Click on `Cookbook`, it should take the user to his cookbook page.
 - [x] Click on `Log Out`, it should log the user out.